 Health Analytics and Vital Records

 Make sure you submit everything in a single envelope.

 Step 3 – Wait for Your MMJ Card

-It takes a maximum of five weeks for the application to be processed.
-If your application is approved, you will receive your MMR card in the mail.
+It takes a maximum of five weeks for the state to process the application.
+If your application is approved, you will receive your MMJ card in the mail.